How and why this ever happened to me is the post you are about to read.

-From my quick research, I understand the SLR system was first developed in the 1920’s.
 It’s certainly old technology, and to think that it’s still being used by camera manufacturers nowadays, 100 years after it first came to light, is certainly a feat worth noting.

 Most importantly, it just proves it’s good technology from a pure functional standpoint because, as opposed to rangefinder cameras, the SLR effectively allows the photographer to frame accurately with a through-the-lens view.

 And all through analogue, non-electronic, optical means.
 How can one NOT appreciate this?